jonpresto/TAMU/README.md

-# repo1 to share past projects
+# Collection of course projects while enrolled at Texas A&M University Graduate Program in Statistics.